npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 For another example of a custom TypeScript interface, check out the [Claw Game tutorial](/tutorials/projects/claw-game/).
 Instead of displaying data, the claw game interface has buttons to control a robotic arm.

-In this tutorial we covered configuring a fleet of machines using fragments, but to automate the setup process further, you can [use the Viam Agent to provision machines](/fleet/provision/).
+In this tutorial we covered configuring a fleet of machines using fragments, but to automate the setup process further, you can [use `viam-agent` to provision machines](/manage/fleet/provision/setup/).

 {{< cards >}}
-{{% card link="/fleet/provision/" %}}
+{{% card link="/manage/fleet/provision/setup/" %}}
 {{% card link="/tutorials/services/visualize-data-grafana/" %}}
 {{% card link="/tutorials/projects/helmet/" %}}
 {{< /cards >}}